-From wiping bottoms and sticky fingers to teaching empathy and responsibility (among many other character traits and values), a mom’s job is essentially never done.
+From wiping bottoms, cleaning sticky fingers, and mastering feeding cycles, to teaching empathy and responsibility (among many other character traits and values), a mom’s job is essentially never done.
 Although it may change throughout different seasons of life, a mother’s role is always necessary in her children’s lives.

 Why Moms Deserve Self Care